How to Get From Chiang Mai to Chiang Rai

-2 ways to get from Chiang Mai to Chiang Rai
+What are the 4 ways to travel from Chiang Mai to Chiang Rai?

 Chiang Mai to Chiang Rai by Bus